TrshPuppy/obsidian-notes/README.md

 The best way to view this collection of notes is with the Obsidian desktop app.
 The app shows connections, links between topics, and other formatting which can't be appreciated in the markdown alone.

 Cloning it down into an Obsidian vault also means all of the internal links will work.
 I've done my best to make the links work in GitHub as well but there are likely some stragglers which are still broken.
-> [!NOTE]
-> Any note page with the word `Init.` at the top signifies notes which I plan to fill in later, or which I've started writing, but haven't finished.

 <picture>

 <img src=cybersecurity/cybersecurity-pics/fast-flux-README-pic.png width="400">